ngx-translate/core/README.md

 });
 ```

-Finally, you can use ng2-translate in your Angular 2 project:
+Finally, you can use ng2-translate in your Angular 2 project (be sure that you've loaded the angular2/http bundle as well):
 ```js
 import {Component, Injectable} from 'angular2/angular2';
 import {TranslateService, TranslatePipe} from 'ng2-translate/ng2-translate';